This Vegetable Pot Pie Recipe is loaded with hearty veggies for a comforting and delicious dish that happens to be vegetarian-friendly.

 Serving Suggestions

-This veggie pot pie can be enjoyed on its own, or you can serve it with some additional comforting sides if feeding a crowd!
-Here are some of my favorites to pair with classic pot pie:
+This veggie pot pie can be enjoyed on its own, or you can serve it with additional comforting sides if feeding a crowd!

 Frequently Asked Questions